fchmainy/ansibleTraining/labs/task5.rst

 Note:
 	You have seen Jenkins can store different kind of confidential data in its credential store.
-	We could have created our BigIP passwords in the Jenkins store which is still a valid method and probably an easier way of managing all the credentials from a central standpoint but it will come to the discussion about what is the safest solution between ansible vault (AES256) and Jenkins credential store (AES128).

 You can reorder the two playbooks invocations easily by clicking and dragging the 2 **Invoke Ansible Playbook** on their top left corner as the two playbooks are independent of each other.

 .. image:: ../images/image012.jpeg